hellender/hellender.github.io/source/lyrics/go-enlightened/index.markdown

 you can still hear him wheeze

 He wear a clown face
-He got room in his cell-space
+Has no room in his cell-space
 He got trigger-finger
 He shoot broken systems
 He say, "They watch you,